-The activation levels are highly dependent on the observed impacts and may vary on a case to case basis.
-For information on staffing and general response associated with an activation level, please refer to the North Carolina Emergency Operations Basic Plan.
+The change from Normal Operations to an Enhanced Watch and/or SERT Activation will be declared after the extent of damage is known.
+The activation levels are dependent on the observed impacts and may vary on a case-by-case basis.
+The following are general guidelines that may support a change in activation level.
+For information on staffing and general responses associated with an activation, please refer to the North Carolina Emergency Operations Basic Plan.